GENI-NSF/geni-tools/CONTRIBUTING.md

  request fixes or resolves

 ## Reporting Issues ##
- - Please check [GitHub Issues](https://github.com/GENI-NSF/geni-tools/issues) and our old [Trac tickets](http://trac.gpolab.bbn.com/gcf/report) to see if the issue has already been reported.
+ - Please check [GitHub Issues](https://github.com/GENI-NSF/geni-tools/issues) to see if the issue has already been reported.
  - Please give specific examples, sample outputs, etc
  - When reporting issues, please include the output of `omni --version` at least.
 Even better, include the complete `stitcher.log` or the output of running `omni --debug`.
  - To attach your `stitcher.log` or test case RSpecs or other large output, upload the file to some web server and provide a pointer.
 For example, use Gist: